maximz/email-ab-test-tracker/README.md

 * `/mark/[mark id]` is to mark a boolean value
 * `/admin` is admin panel

+To upgrade database when deploying to prod, run: `python manage.py db upgrade` to apply the migration.

 # old
 ?∞ docker run -it --link maximz-redis:redis --rm redis bash